Effects of energy transition and the structural change on the extraction of natural resources in Germany

 Renewable energies in Germany

 Some of the metals required for the energy transition (e.g. indium, germanium and gallium) are additional natural resources, i.e. they are obtained as by-products during the extraction of a different metal.
 In the case of these metals, the regulatory mechanisms for the supply of natural resources only function to a limited extent.
-In Germany and Europe, potential deposits like this do exist, with the result that import depend- encies could be reduced through the targeted devel- opment of these deposits, corresponding investments and the extraction of their natural resources.
+In Germany and Europe, potential deposits like this do exist, with the result that import dependencies could be reduced through the targeted development of these deposits, corresponding investments and the extraction of their natural resources.

-In 2019, investments in renewable energies amounted to EUR10.7 billion, while the operation of the existing plants generated EUR17.2 billion in sales.
-The expan- sion of renewable energies can create a large number of new jobs due to the increasing demand for elec- tricity and heat and the goods and services produced with renewable energy.
-In 2019, the renewable energy sector overall produced employment for more than 299,700 people.
+In 2020, investments in renewable energies amounted to €11 billion, while the operation of the existing plants generated €18.3 billion in sales.
+The expansion of renewable energies can create a large number of new jobs due to the increasing demand for electricity and heat and the goods and services produced with renewable energy.
+In 2020, the renewable energy sector overall produced employment for more than 338,000 people.
 Here the focus was on renewable energy in electricity generation.
 The expansion of renewable energies is financed by feed-in tariffs which are higher than the stock exchange electricity price.
 The difference in costs between the stock exchange electricity price and remuneration for the electricity from renewable energy plants (EEG) are paid for by electricity consumers as part of the price they pay for electricity via the EEG levy.
 In 2020, the EEG levy amounted to 6.756 ct/kWh for consumers who are not exempt in part or even in full from the levy, such as some major industrial consumers.
-Since 2021 the EEG levy is reduced by a subsidy from the Federal Government.
-In addition to revenue from the new national CO2 pricing for heating and motor fuels for transport and heating, a further EUR11 billion was given to the EEG levy from the economic stimulus package.
-As a result, a sharp increase in the EEG levy following the corona pandemic was avoided.
-The levy will receive increasing income from the CO2 pricing and possible remaining funds from the economic stimulus package and the intention is to reduce the levy further in the future.
-This will give relief to elec- tricity users and at the same time provide incentives for an energy transition across sectors.
-If renewable energies are to expand further, industrial energy pro- jects must be suitably combined with the development of the renewable energies.
-This also applies to the German natural resources industry, which has already established a series of wind, biomass, geothermal, solar and hydroelectric power projects in Germany.

-In addition to wind, biomass and photovoltaics, hydropower also contributed to electricity generation with around 19,700 GWh in 2019.
+In addition to wind, biomass and photovoltaics, hydropower also contributed to electricity generation with around 18,300 GWh in 2020.

 In the transport sector, biomass can reduce CO2 emissions, especially in the form of biofuels such as bioethanol, biodiesel and biogas for cars, trucks, trains, ships and aircraft.
 Electric vehicles are another option for reducing CO2 emissions.
-In 2019, renewable energies accounted for 5.6% of fuel consumption in Germany.
+In 2020, renewable energies accounted for 7.6% of fuel consumption in Germany.

 Thanks to its flexible use in the electricity, heating and transport sectors, biomass is the most important renewable energy source.
-In 2019, 52% of total final energy from renewable energy sources was provided by the various types of biomass used for energy purposes.
+In 2020, 51% of total final energy from renewable energy sources was provided by the various types of biomass used for energy purposes.

 The expansion and use of renewable energies helps to avoid greenhouse gas emissions and reduces the use of fossil energy sources.
 The savings also reduce the proportion of imports of mineral oil, natural gas and hard coal required.
-Despite the expansion of re- newable energies, conventional power plants are still needed to meet energy requirements.
+Despite the expansion of renewable energies, conventional power plants are still needed to meet energy requirements.

 Study of the demand for natural resources in the field of renewable energies